Table of Contents

 This function uninstalls an event handler that has been previously

-installed using installEventHandler
+installed using installEventHandler.

 Table of Contents

-Objects of this type hold the touch strokes information needed to replay gesture
+Objects of this type hold the touch strokes information needed to replay gesture.
+An instance of this class is returned by

-.
+readGesture.
 Strokes are defined by screen

 coordinates points, pressure and touch size.